zeek/zeek-docs/devel/spicy/getting-started.rst

     :linenos:
     :language: spicy-evt

-The first block (lines 1-3) tells Zeek that we have a new protocol analyzer to provide.
-The analyzer's Zeek-side name is ``spicy::MyHTTP``, and it's meant to run on top of TCP connections (line 1).
-Lines 2-3 then provide Zeek with more specifics: The entry point for originator-side payload is the ``MyHTTP::RequestLine`` unit type that our Spicy grammar defines (line 2); and we want Zeek to activate our analyzer for all connections with a responder port of 12345 (which, of course, matches the packet trace we created).
+The first block (lines 1-2) tells Zeek that we have a new protocol analyzer to provide.
+Line 1 defines the analyzer's Zeek-side name as ``spicy::MyHTTP`` and that it's meant to run on top of TCP connections.
+Line 2 provide Zeek with more specifics: The entry point for originator-side payload is the ``MyHTTP::RequestLine`` unit type that our Spicy grammar defines.

-The second block (line 5) tells Zeek that we want to define one event.
+The second block (line 4) tells Zeek that we want to define one event.
 On the left-hand side of that line we give the unit that is to trigger the event.
 The right-hand side defines its name and arguments.
 What we are saying here is that every time a ``RequestLine``